G-20 to hold tough on Russia, urge end to Ukraine war | Headlines

 The summit schedule does not include the customary "family photo" of leaders, avoiding a potentially awkward moment of interaction with the Russian representative, Lavrov.

-It remained to be seen how Biden and US allies might react when Lavrov is recognised to speak during the summit's closed sessions.
-Some Europeans have mentioned potentially walking out of the meeting to protest Russia's invasion.

-US national security adviser Jake Sullivan said no one in the US delegation had plans to meet with Saudi Crown Prince Mohammed bin Salman, often known as MBS, after Biden accused Saudi Arabia of siding with Russia by leading the OPEC+ cartel to cut oil production last month in a bid to sustain the elevated energy prices that Russia uses to fund its war in Ukraine.
+US national security adviser Jake Sullivan said no one in the US delegation had plans to meet with Saudi Crown Prince Mohammed bin Salman after Biden accused Saudi Arabia of siding with Russia by leading the OPEC+ cartel to cut oil production last month in a bid to sustain the elevated energy prices that Russia uses to fund its war in Ukraine.

-It also was not clear whether anyone from the US delegation would meet with Indian Prime Minister Narendra Modi or other leaders whose cooperation is needed to secure a price cap on Russian oil to limit the profits Moscow uses to invest in its defence base.

 The summit is the first for two critical new partners in Biden's effort: British Prime Minister Rishi Sunak and Italian Premier Giorgia Meloni.